Christian Cavendish, Countess of Devonshire: Life

 In 1637 Dorothy Sidney, Countess of Leicester, tried to arrange a marriage between her daughter Dorothy and the Earl of Devonshire; however, she found Christian's letters "full of civility, craft, and coldness", perhaps because Devonshire wanted her son's bride to bring a greater dowry.

 At the outbreak of the English Civil War she was one of the most enthusiastic royalists; her second son, Charles was killed at the battle of Gainsborough on 28 July 1643.
-In 1647 she moved to Ampthill and lived with her brother Thomas Bruce, 1st Earl of Elgin, and kept up a correspondence in cipher code with royalists in England and Scotland.
+In 1647 she moved to Ampthill and lived with her brother Thomas Bruce, 1st Earl of Elgin.
+She kept up correspondence in cipher code with royalists in England and Scotland.
 In 1650 she bought a house at Roehampton.

-She took charge of the king's effects after the Battle of Worcester, and during the Protectorate entertained royalists at Roehampton.
-She also kept up a correspondence with the principal royalists on the Continent, and General Monck sent to her privately to make her aware of his intention to restore the king.
-She was in fact well connected also with Oliver Cromwell, whose daughter Frances had married one of her Rich grandchildren, and she was seen at his court.
+She took charge of the king's effects after the Battle of Worcester, and entertained royalists at Roehampton during the Protectorate during the Protectorate.
+She also kept up correspondence with the principal royalists on the Continent, and General Monck sent it to her privately to make her aware of his intention to restore the king.
+She was also well connected with Oliver Cromwell, whose daughter Frances had married one of her Rich grandchildren, and she was seen at his court.
 In 1657 she attended the wedding of Frances Cromwell.

 After the Restoration Charles II frequently came to Roehampton, and his mother, Henrietta Maria of France, was on terms of intimacy with her.

 In old age she was said to be of formidable stature, and at Roehampton she reposed on couch with a suspended canopy and curtains.
 She died on 16 January 1675, and was buried in Derby on 18 February.